Rwanda Gorilla Trekking Guidelines

 If possible, you should bring three camera bodies with three different lenses – I would recommend a zoom lens, wide angle and an in-between lens or a fixed focal length lens.
 The gorillas move around, and it’s tricky to change lenses while they’re moving so having different camera bodies is ideal.
 If you’re more a point-and-shoot-type then makes sure your camera is fully charged, and brings extra memory cards just in case!

-6. Try and shoot video
+6. Try and shoot a Video

 You’ll be desperate to get great pics of the gorillas to show friends back home how close you came to these amazing animals.
 But think about shooting video too.
 It’s fairly easy video to shoot – you’re close to the gorillas and they don’t move as fast as say, lions.
 You’ll be glad that you shot a video of this once-in-a-lifetime moment.